hughesj/rp-tooling-ibm-cloud/README.md

 Successfully added namespace 'chirper'
 ```

-When using Minikube you invoke the sbt-native-packager using `sbt docker:publishLocal` but we're going to switch to publish to the Container Registry.
-For that we need to give `sbt` provide the registry location and namespace to which it will publish the images.
-You may already know the location of the Container Registry is - there is one in each IBM Cloud region.
+If you were using Minikube you would invoke the 'sbt-native-packager' to create Docker images using `sbt docker:publishLocal`, but we're going to switch to publish to the Container Registry.
+For that we need to give `sbt` the registry location and namespace.
+You may already know the hostname of the Container Registry - there is one in each IBM Cloud region.
 It's the 'Container Registry' line output when you execute `bx cr info`.

 For the namespace, we're going to use 'chirper'.

 Add the following to the `build.sbt` file to the end of the definition of the `project` method around line 122: